-- First fertility specialist assessment - Relevant required investigations - Retrieval, freezing, and storage of gametes (eggs and sperm) up to 10 years - In vitro fertilization cycle according to relevant CPAC (fertility funding eligibility) tool, embryo freezing, and storage up to 10 years - A second cycle of in vitro fertilization can be funded to those eligible under the CPAC tool if the first is unsuccessful
+- First fertility specialist assessment - Relevant required investigations - Retrieval, freezing, and storage of gametes (eggs and sperm) up to 10 years - In vitro fertilization (IVF) cycle according to relevant clinical priority assessment criteria (CPAC; fertility funding eligibility) tool, embryo freezing, and storage up to10 years - A second cycle of in vitro fertilization can be funded to those eligible under the CPAC tool if the first is unsuccessful

 After cancer therapy, the use of stored reproductive tissue is funded according to the general Service Specifications for those with non-cancer treatment related infertility.
+Disposal of stored tissue adheres to cultural safety practices that are independently determined by the patient, whānau and fertility provider.

-Fertility preservation for pre-pubertal children is not currently publically funded.
+Fertility preservation for pre-pubertal children is not currently publicly funded.
 Funding for ovarian tissue cryopreservation for eligible females up to 18 years of age is via an ethics-approved national protocol, from a philanthropic source.
 Fertility preservation for pre-pubertal males is not currently available in New Zealand.